How I WorkGetting a Good Start

 If you are looking for the cheapest and fastest solution, I may not be the designer for you.
 Good creative work takes time.

 Deadlines benefit both of us.
 If you hire me, we will establish a timeline together.
-I’m pretty good at sticking to it, but I’ll need you to contribute your part in a timely manner in order to meet our deadlines.
+That should help both of us meet our deadlines.

 Designing something new is a collaborative effort.
 Since we’ll be partners, both of us will work hard to maintain good communication.